 The strange case of Absolute Poker

-According to the later released information, Absolute Poker was ranked the third largest online poker network to accept deposits from the US players.
+According to the later released information, Absolute Poker was ranked the third largest online poker network to accept deposits from US players.
 Together with PokerStars and Full Tilt, it made the big three that were targeted by the DoJ investigation leading to the events of Black Friday.

 When everything came crushing down, Absolute Poker was the only one of the three rooms that made no effort in paying back their players.
 They never returned after the DoJ seizure, and the room was involved in other scandals prior to Black Friday.
 The most famous one was the super-user cheating scandal.